idhant96/diginvoice/README.md

-# Will add soon.... till the time you can reach me by email.
+# Will add soon.... temporarily you can reach me by email.